ExpressionEngine/ExpressionEngine-User-Guide/docs/development/models/addon-extension.md

 ### `disable()`

-Marks the extensino as disabled.
+Marks the extension as disabled.

 | Parameter | Type         | Description                                   |
 | --------- | ------------ | --------------------------------------------- |